How Japan celebrates a unique Valentine’s Day different to western countries

-In December, we introduced about the different way Japanese people celebrate Christmas.
+In December, we introduced the different ways Japanese people celebrate Christmas.
 The Japanese have a custom of celebrating different kinds of events irrespective of being religious or not.
 And the way they celebrate them is always different from others.
 This time, we will introduce how Japanese people spend their Valentine’s Day.
 Maybe you would also want to try their way of celebration?

 In Europe and the United States, Valentine’s Day is the day men give presents to ladies.
 However, in Japan, it is the day ladies confess to men.
 Chocolates are given out as a present during confession, and this actually originated from advertisements by Japanese sweets makers in order to boost the sales of chocolates.
 Since then it has become a custom in Japan.
 It is quite usual that in Japan, PR by companies become everyone’s practice.

 Do you ever wonder if they just pass the chocolate directly during confession?
 However, as Japanese ladies are quite reserved, it is difficult for them to confess face to face.
-Because of this, for example, in the case of students, instead of passing it directly, they would secretly put the chocolates in the shoe locker or drawer.
+Because of this, for example, in the case of students, instead of passing it directly, they would secretly put the chocolates in the person's shoe locker or drawer.
 Perhaps you may think, wait, isn't the locker a place to put your shoes?
 And to put food inside it?
 So unbelievable!
-And, isn’t it a violation of privacy to open someone’s locker without permission?!
+Also, isn’t it a violation of privacy to open someone’s locker without permission?!
 Yes, you are right.
 This is what's strange about the Japanese.
 These kinds of scenes are usually seen in comics and animations, and people just follow.
-So, it is quite normal especially among the students.
+So, it is quite normal, especially among the students.
 But in the case of adults, handing the chocolates directly is what people do.

 “Giri” (Obligation) means an act to which a person is morally bound to follow.
 The “Giri” in this case, however, has the meaning of doing reluctantly, not with a sincere intention.
-In other words, Girichoko (Giri chocolate) is what given to someone who is not of your interest but who has helped you in your day-to-day life.
+In other words, Girichoko (Giri chocolate) is what is given to someone who is not of your interest but who has helped you in your day-to-day life.
 This “Girichoko” is quite a norm among adults rather than students. such as instead of confessing, giving the chocolates to a business partner because of the social obligation.
 I bet you think it's a little strange, right?